 So, today our talk will be about the very, very end.
 Or about the very, very beginning, as you wish.
 Because it can be understood both ways.
 For some it will be the very, very end, and for others the very, very beginning.
 We will talk about the eternal torments of sinners and the eternal blessedness of the righteous.
 Why do I want to do everything in this particular order?
 Let me try to say why.
 I, by the way, also advise you to speak in this order.
 The fact is that there is such a rule: the last thing is remembered best.
 If you see a hardened sinner, start in reverse order.
 Understand, right?
 If a person is committing outrages, lawlessness, then you need to start with the "sweet torments".
 And if a person is in a normal state or in despondency, you need to start, of course, with the torments, and end with blessedness.
 Understand?

-Let's begin, perhaps, with the Gospel of Matthew, chapter 25, verse 46: "And these will go away into eternal punishment, but the righteous into eternal life" (Gospel of Matthew: 25; 46).
+Let's begin, perhaps, with the Gospel of Matthew, chapter 25, verse 46: "And these will go away into everlasting punishment, but the righteous into eternal life" (Matthew 25:46).

 And according to the Savior's words, sinners who did not want to repent on earth, did not want to live according to God's commandments, are awaited by eternal torment.
-They are awaited by eternal separation from God, and that most terrible state of eternal gehenna fire, about which the Lord says: "where their worm does not die and the fire is not quenched" (Gospel of Mark: 9; 44).
+They are awaited by eternal separation from God, and that most terrible state of eternal gehenna fire, about which the Lord says: "where their worm does not die, and the fire is not quenched" (Mark 9:44).

 The words are very harsh, I will read them entirely: